colemanm/josm-workshop/README.md

 `a` | Toggle angle snapping | When tracing a way, toggling this will snap your next node to known angles: 30°, 45°, 60°, 90° - helpful for man-made features with geometric shape
 `w` | Way improvement mode | Powerful for improvement of existing data.
 Toggle this on with a way selected and it'll let you reposition nodes along the way, or hold down the `ctrl` key to insert new nodes, making the linework more accurate.
-`l` | Align in a line | Align the nodes in a way in a straight line
+`l` | Align in a line | Align the nodes in a way in a straight line `tab` | Toggle sidebar | Hide or show the sidebar if you need more editing workspace

 ## Imagery & data layers